Fall Bucket List for Kids: 35 Fun Things To Do in Los Angeles This Fall

-Reyes Adobe Days in Agoura Hills is a fall favorite, and we’re so happy it’s back this year on October 2 (mark your calendars!).
+Reyes Adobe Days in Agoura Hills is a fall favorite, taking place this year on October 7 - 9 (mark your calendars!).

 Dig into spectacular food and drink at a local Oktoberfest.
 Photo by Dan McKernan / Big Bear Guide

 30. Brews and brats at Oktoberfests

 What’s not to like?
 Fabulous food, great beers, dancing, lederhosen, and oompah-pah music.
 There are fests near (Enegren Oktoberfest), far (Lake Arrowhead and Big Bear Lake), and everywhere in between.

 Stroll through Descanso's beautiful gardens and woods, viewing hundreds of jack-o’-lanterns carved from real pumpkins along the trail.

 Move over Van Gogh, Monet, Banksy, Michelangelo, Klimt, et al.—the immersive experience kids are raving about is in town through October 30 in Montebello.
 Don't miss visiting Dinos Alive: Immersive Exhibit with your budding paleontologist.